 Back in May when I found a lemon tree on the property on our trip to the Bay area, I came home with a giant box full of lemons.
 I also found an orange tree as well and came home with oranges too!
 I shared my recipe for Orange Creamsicle Popsicles last month and I have been making lots of lemon and orange desserts!
-I made these Lemon Popsicles that week we got back, and they are so good that I’ve made them a few times since.
-And now that it is hot as hell everywhere, it’s time to share the recipe for these Lemon Popsicles.
+I made these Lemon Popsicles that week we got back, and they are so good that I’ve made them many times since because they are so easy!

 This recipe for Lemon Popsicles are so light and refreshing with the hot weather.
 They are sweeter than lemonade, but have the perfect amount of sweetness to quench your craving for a dessert and cool you off.
 The best thing about this recipe for Lemon Popsicles is that they are so easy to make, and then your freezer will be stocked!

 Tips for Lemon Popsicles

 • I use a silicone popsicle mold here, as it it so much easier than using the plastic ones!
 I used to have plastic ones and I would always struggle to get the popsicles out unscathed.
 I highly recommend getting one of these silicone popsicle mold if you like to make popsicles.
 The only thing to be careful of is to make sure that nothing is touching it while they set up in the freezer, as you can cause the popsicles to freeze in an odd shape if the silicone has been indented!